-Travel: Stage 18 of the 2019 Tour de France will climb the mighty Col du Galibier at 2645 meters altitude.
-I “rode” it back in 2017 – maybe better to say I hauled my carcass up it.
+Travel: Stage 11 of the 2022 Tour de France climbed the mighty Col du Galibier at 2645 meters altitude, in the middle of a brutal first day in the Alps and enroute to a summit finish atop the Col du Granon.
+I “rode” the Telegraphe / Galibier duo back in 2017 – maybe better to say I hauled my carcass up it.
 Here’s a glimpse of the climb as I get inside 3km to the summit.
 It really is epic and awe inspiring – a must do.

 Here’s my video – and photo diary of the day.